Last updated on May 25, 2023 by Wandering our World

 The site is just a 15-minute drive from the incredible Saunton Sands, so you can enjoy the best of Devon’s countryside and coasts.

 You can also go surfing on Woolacombe Beach or play in the sand at stunning Croyde Bay.
-The incredible views of Exmoor National Park are nearby too, as well as plenty of lovely villages and towns to explore – such as the Victorian seaside resort village of Ilfracombe.
+The incredible views of Exmoor National Park are nearby too, as well as plenty of lovely villages and towns to explore – such as the Victorian seaside resort village of Ilfracombe and its great dining scene.
 There’s something for everyone in this little corner of Devon.

 Price: Starts at around £84 for three nights